Krglok/Realms/README.md

 Realms
 ======

 Bukkit Plugin for managing Realms and settlements.
-No protrections .
+DO no protections .
-Based on the ideas of the plugin Dominion from Pico52 a created this plugin.
+Based on the ideas of Dominion from Pico52 i created this plugin.
 I want to resolve some design issues in the dominion design
 - no automatic building verification
 - small bandwidth of produced items and blocks
-- many different units with only virtual representation After some analysis of the dominion design i made the decision to make  a new design with a different design and architecture.
+- many different units with only virtual representation After some analysis of the dominion design i made the decision to make  a new design with a different architecture.

-Archtecture requirements
+Architecture requirements
-- model design without plugin requirements
+- realm design without direct plugin connection
-- unittest for zhe model
+- unittest for the model
 - Herostronghold as verification for buildings and settlements
 - independant datatypes not directly based on Minecraft datatypes
-- use of basic types String, integer, Double, Enums
+- use of basic types String, integer, double, enums
-- model run with events , triggered from outside the model
+- realm model run with events , triggered from outside the model
+- layer model for realm model, data handling, command and events, pluginframe
 - Units are always virtual and have no representation as entity in game

 Design objects and requirements